 - CD616 Literacy Essentials for Speech Language Pathologists (3)

-- CD620 Developmental Articulatory & Phonological Disorders (2)
+- CD620 Developmental Articulatory and Phonological Disorders (3)

 - CD625 Research Methodology in Communication Disorders (3)